Introducing the Windows PowerShell ISE Preview

 Read More

 You’ve adopted an Android smart phone, but your contacts, email, and calendaring information are tied up in your Outlook.com or Office 365 account.
 No worries, you can access it all from Android, and even make sure that your phone calls and text messages correctly identify who’s reaching out to you.
+The best news?
+You can make this work no matter which apps you choose to use to manage your contacts, email and calendar.

 Source : Thurrott.com